 Where are you from?
 A question I often get asked, and one I like answering.

-when I’m at home I use this worldmap to tell my story, it’s also a great way of hearing others stories too.
 I was born & brought up in India & the Netherlands.
 What’s your story?
-Do you have a worldmap in your home too?
+Do you have a world map in your home?

 If I’m not at home and a stranger asks me this question ‘where are you from’, it depends on who’s asking whether I give the long or short version.
 It depends on the vibes being given off.
 I love giving the long version, if the other person is genuinely interested…after all that is truly who I am: born and brought up in different countries and lived in different places.

 Sometimes when I give the short version and say, “I’m from the Netherlands” (the country I’ve lived in for most of my life), I get a second question along the lines, “but, where are you REALLY from.”
 This I consider a dumb response…as I doubt that they’re asking, “Where are you a local, where do you feel at home”, which, if that would have been the case, is an amazing question and way more engaging (check out the TEDtalk below).

 I was inspecting an apartment to rent.
 The landlady asked me ‘where are you from?’
 I told her I was Dutch.
 Her response was along the lines: “Oh, ik dacht dat je Marokkaanse was, vanwege je haar….maar dat is geen probleem hoor” [translates to: I thought you were Moroccan, because of your hair….but don’t worry that’s not a problem].

 We all make assumptions when we see others in streets, shops, public transport, schools, offices etc. The question however is, how do we respond to our own prejudices and do we truly try to get to know or understand the other person or do we prefer to label and place in boxes?